-The pressure relief (safety) valve is factory fitted to the flow pipework on the top of the boiler.
+The pressure relief (safety) valve should be fitted in the flow pipework near to the boiler.

-A discharge pipe should be connected to the outlet of the pressure relief (safety) valve.
-This discharge pipe must terminate in a position that will allow the discharge to be seen, but cannot cause injury to persons or damage to property.
-Refer to Section 5.1 for further details.
+The pipework between the pressure relief (safety) valve and boiler must be unrestricted, i.e. no valves.
+The pressure relief (safety) valve should be connected to a discharge pipe which will allow the discharge to be seen, but cannot cause injury to persons or damage to property.